dajobe/redland-forge/testing.md

-# Build TUI Testing Architecture
+# Redland Forge Testing Architecture

 ## Overview

-This document describes the testing strategy, infrastructure, and practices used in the Build TUI project.
+This document describes the testing strategy, infrastructure, and practices used in the Redland Forge project.

 ## Unit Test Coverage